Texas Mathworks offers an exciting experience in math exploration! The Mathworks Math Contest (MMC):

 Who can participate in the Contest?
 We recommend the test be given to students who are highly motivated and interested in mathematics.
 Students currently in 6th-8th grades are recommended to participate in the Contest.

 How do I participate?
-The test is sent to all middle school Math Coordinators and Teachers in the state of Texas on October 30th.
-In 2011, we sent the test to over 1,000 middle school teachers.
-We set October 31st as the date for the test to be given and ask that the test be returned to us to be graded by November 7th.
+The test is e-mailed to all middle school Math Coordinators and Teachers in the state of Texas in mid-October.
 Contact us at email@example.com if your school did not receive a copy of the test.

 Who should proctor the test?
 We ask that the Math Coordinator or a Math Teacher proctor the Contest for interested students.
 The students are given 120 minutes and the test has 15 problems.
 Calculators are not allowed.
 Students should show all their work to reflect how they obtained each answer.
 Partial credit will be given even if you do not obtain an answer.